wareya/pred_recdec/README.md

 Earley is a parsing algorithm that handles "pathological" grammars well.
 The implementation here has all the necessary modernizations to avoid the original 1968 version's problems: right recursion fix (1), nullability pre-advancement (2), reduction pointers (3), and pre-scanning (4).

 Also, this is a "scannerful" implementation (i.e. it has a lexer/tokenizer): your tokenization needs are probably going to be slightly different, which is more reason that you should "copy paste and adapt" this.

-(And you *probably* shouldn't be using ambiguity-preserving algos like Earley for scannerless parsing; the extra costs associated with preserving ambiguity across lexical items makes everything way, way slower, so you should only go scannerless over ambiguity if it's absolutely necessary.)
+Also, you *probably* shouldn't be using ambiguity-preserving algos like Earley for scannerless parsing; the extra costs associated with preserving ambiguity across lexical items makes everything way, way slower, so you should only go scannerless over ambiguity if it's absolutely necessary.
+You can adapt this to be scannerless if you're in one of those rare necessary situations, though: it's easier to go from scannerful to scannerless than the other way around.

 Even with this grammar, on the input string `a a a a a a ......`, this parser has no issues: